Wooden roller coaster: Wooden versus steel

 Wooden roller coasters provide a very different ride and experience from steel roller coasters.
 While they are traditionally less capable than a steel coaster when it comes to inversions and elements (except for the chain lift hill), wooden coasters instead rely on an often rougher and more "wild" ride (depending on train speed and/or track layout), as well as a more psychological approach to inducing fear.
 Their structures and track, which usually move anywhere from a few inches to a few feet with a passing train, give a sense of unreliability and the "threat" of collapse or disregard for safety.
 Of course, this assumption is purely mental, since wooden roller coaster supports and track systems are designed to sway with the force produced by the coaster.
 If the track and structure were too rigid, they would break under the strain of the passing train.
 The swaying of the track reduces the maximum force applied, like a shock absorber.

 Like steel roller coasters, wooden roller coasters usually use the same three-wheel design, pioneered by John Miller.
 Each set of wheels includes a running wheel (on top of the track), a side friction (or "guide") wheel (to guide motion in the lateral plane and reduce excessive side-to-side movement known as "hunting") and an upstop wheel (beneath the track to prevent cars from flying off the track).
 Some wooden coasters, such as Leap-The-Dips, do not have upstop wheels and are known as side friction roller coasters.
 As a result, the turns and drops are more gentle than on modern wooden roller coasters.
 Scenic Railway roller coasters also lack upstop wheels but rely on a brake operator to control the speed so that upstop wheels are not necessary.
 A handful of wooden coasters use flanged wheels, similar to a rail car, eliminating the need for side friction wheels.

+Compared to steel coasters, wooden coasters generally cost less to initially construct for park.
+However, wooden coasters generally require more regular maintenance compared to steel coasters in order to keep a wooden ride in good condition.
+With parts of a wooden coasters track and supports often being replaced by parks annually.
+This more regular maintenance for wood coasters and the higher cost of replacing steel track and supports for steel coasters also makes it easier for well-maintained wooden roller coasters to have longer lifespans compared to steel roller coasters.